nginxinc/nginx-wiki/source/start/topics/recipes/mailman.rst

 If you end up running into an issue where you have to authenticate for every link clicked in the admin interface, you may have changed the URI.
-This would happen if you are migrating from Apache or something else to Nginx.
+This would happen if you are migrating from Apache or something else to NGINX.
 You can either try to match what you were using previously by manipulating the location blocks and thttpd config so the /mailman or the /cgi-bin/mailman will be passed to mailman.
 The other option is to run the command below.